dcodesdev/rustfinity.com/README.md

 We’d love your help!
 Whether it’s fixing bugs, adding challenges, or improving docs, every bit of help **matters**.

-1. **Check out our [issues](https://github.com/rustfinity/rustfinity/issues)**: Find a bug or want to suggest an enhancement?
+1. **Check out our [issues](https://github.com/dcodesdev/rustfinity.com/issues)**: Found a bug or want to suggest an enhancement?
 Open an issue!
 2. **Fork & PR**: Fork the repo, make changes, and submit a pull request.
 3. **Discussions**: Join the conversation in [GitHub Discussions](#) (coming soon) or on our community channels.